How do you use the word intanto in Italian? What does it mean? How do you pronounce it?

 Mio padre si addormenta spesso intanto che guarda la TV.

 My father often falls asleep while watching TV.

-Intanto in Italian can also translate yet when you are introducing a counter-argument to what you’ve just said.
+Intanto in Italian can also translate as yet when you are introducing a counter-argument to what you’ve just said.

 Marco dice di avere mal di stomaco, ma intanto ha appena mangiato mezza tavoletta di cioccolato.